brews/embm/README.md

 This sets up a model, which we assign to `m`.
 The model then runs through 10,000 time-steps, roughly 208 days in "model time" with the default settings.
 This is more than enough time for the model to spin up.
 This takes under a minute to run on my old laptop.

-The `verbose = True` argument tells the program to print a progress bar to the shell.

 You can change settings and parameters or analyze variables within the model by interacting with the model instance, in this case, `m`.

 For more information see the documentation within the code or [the project's humble wiki](https://github.com/brews/embm/wiki).